-Our work group is actively involved in numerous coordinated and individual research projects to push forward new quantum information technologies and quantum materials research.
+Our work group is actively involved in numerous coordinated and individual research projects to advance new quantum technologies and quantum materials research.
 Here we give an overview over projects, research goals, and the consortia behind them.

 Cavity-Moiré Physics of Interlayer Excitons